nicolaiw/Connect4Challenge/README.md

 Connect4Challenge is a programming challenge.

 ## Usage
-You can Select to *.dll.
+You can Select two *.dll files.
 The two implemented algorithms will cempete aganist each other.
 You just have to implement the following abstract class.

 ``` fsharp
 [<AbstractClass>]